 100 Days came and went.
 Last September each team member began their own personal journey to explore 100 days of creativity.
-Here are our favorites from the 100 days!
+Here are our favorites from the 100 day creative project!

 100 Days of Art